Credit card: Revolving account

-A revolving account is an account created by a financial institution to enable a customer to incur a debt, which is charged to the account, and in which the borrower does not have to pay the outstanding balance on that account in full every month.
-The borrower may be required to make a minimum payment, based on the balance amount.
+A revolving account is created by a financial institution to let a customer incur debt, which is charged to this account, and on which the borrower is not required to pay the outstanding balance in full every month.
+A borrower may be required to make a minimum payment, based on the balance amount.
 However, the borrower normally has the discretion to pay the lender any amount between the minimum payment and the full balance.
-If the balance is not paid in full by the end of a monthly billing period, the remaining balance will roll over or "revolve" into the next month.
-Interest will be charged on that amount and added to the balance.
+If the balance is not paid in full by the end of a monthly billing period, the remaining balance rolls over or revolves into the following month.
+Interest is charged on that amount and added to the balance.

-A revolving account is a form of a line of credit, typically subject to a credit limit; not all credit cards have a credit limit.
-The term can also refer to a for-emergencies savings fund.
+A revolving account is a type of line of credit, typically subject to a credit limit; however, not all credit cards have a credit limit.
+The term revolving account can also refer to a savings fund for emergencies.

 Fees charged to customers

-The major credit card fees are for:
+The major credit card fees are for the following: